XuanNguyenNB/Q-FLASH-FORGE/README.md

 # Q-Flash Forge

-**Q-Flash Forge** is a comprehensive tool developed by **Xuan Nguyen** for converting ROMs, fixing drivers, and managing partitions for **Oppo, OnePlus, and Realme** devices (supporting both Factory/Domestic and Export ROMs).
+**Q-Flash Forge** is a comprehensive tool developed for converting ROMs, fixing drivers, and managing partitions for **Oppo, OnePlus, and Realme** devices (supporting both Factory/Domestic and Export ROMs).
 It provides a user-friendly GUI for tasks that typically require complex command-line interactions.

 ## Features